serenader2014/mplayer/README.md

 * `initilaize(list, css)` : This method only can be called when you are just creating an instance.
 If you have already called this method to the instance, call it again will throw an error.This method is used to initialize the player, including creating the player's UI and binding the element's event, and all the logic.
 It accepts two arguments, the first one is the playlist.
 It must be an array.
 The playlist's format can be found in above.
 The second argument is the custom HTML structure.
 Passing the second argument means that you have already create a set of document element, so the Mplayer plugin won't create the document element again.
 This is optional.
 Default is none.
 The second argument is an object, its format can be found in the *Important property introduction* part.
 Read it carefully before you passing the second argument.
 Because it is easy to get wrong, and makes the player don't work.

-* `play()` : Calling this method will immediately play the current track.
+* `play()` : Calling this method will immediately play the current audio.

 * `pause()` : Calling this method will pause the player, if the player is playing.

-* `next()` : This method will stop the current track and play the next track immediately.
-When your playlist only have one track, this method will do nothing.
+* `next()` : This method will stop the current audio and play the next audio immediately.
+When your playlist only have one audio, this method will do nothing.
 Only if the playlist's length is greater than one, the method will work.

 * `prev()` : Similar to the `next()` method.
-This method will play the previous track immediately.
+This method will play the previous audio immediately.

 * `shuffle` : Calling this method will shuffle the instance's playlist.
 And it will create a new instance's property `originalList` .
-When shuffling the playlist, the player will reload the playlist again, and begin to play the first track in the new playlist.
+When shuffling the playlist, the player will reload the playlist again, and begin to play the first audio in the new playlist.
 The previous playlist is stored in the `originalList` property.
 The reason why I created this property is we may use the previous list in our customize.

-* `load(i)` : This method accepts a number argument, and will change the current track to `playlist[i]`.
+* `load(i)` : This method accepts a number argument, and will change the current audio to `playlist[i]`.
 This method will change the current `audio` tag's attribute to a new one, and change the UI's artist and title, also cover.

 * `switchTrack(i, isPaused)`: This method accepts two arguments, first one is a number, which is the one that will change to.
 The second argument is a boolean object.
 When it is `true` , calling this method will continue playing.
-Otherwise, it will pause the current track, and begin playing the new one, which is the first argument.
+Otherwise, it will pause the current audio, and begin playing the new one, which is the first argument.
 The second argument's purpose is to decide the user's behavious.
-When you're playing the track, and you pause it, and want to continue playing, instead of playing it from the beginning, so you must pass `true` to the second argument.
-If you just want to change to other track, just pass the number you want.
-And it will automatic load the new track's informations and begin playing.
+When you're playing the audio, and you pause it, and want to continue playing, instead of playing it from the beginning, so you must pass `true` to the second argument.
+If you just want to change to other audio, just pass the number you want.
+And it will automatic load the new audio's informations and begin playing.
 Also this will change the current instance's property `currentTrack` to the number.

 * `createView` : This one is used to create the UI, it will be excuted when you call `initialize()` method.